kajiru/annotation_tool/README.md

 It's initial use included annotation medical research abstracts.
 The application’s clean, uncluttered GUI improves a user's experience when annotating texts while also reducing errors.
 ##Preview
-1. Compile or load to eclipse then run.
+1. Compile or load and run from eclipse.
 2. Load one of the files in the resources folder attached and see the tool in action